-Electric vs Petrol Cars in India: The Real Cost Comparison in 2026
+Electric vs Petrol Cars in India: Cost Compared

-A detailed total cost of ownership analysis comparing electric and petrol cars in India, covering purchase price, charging, maintenance, insurance, resale, and government subsidies.
+Electric vs petrol car cost comparison in India covering purchase price, charging, maintenance, insurance, and government subsidies.

 Matchup 1: Tata Nexon EV Long Range vs Tata Nexon Petrol (Smart+ variant)